 This information can change.
 Please double check resources and continue to monitor them for up to date information.

-- Isolate for at least 20 days in severe cases, if hospitalized or if the individual has a severely weakened immune system.
+- Isolate for at least 10 days if suffering from severe to critical illness related to COVID19, if hospitalized for COVID-19, or if the individual has a severely compromised

 - Adhere to recommendations from local or state public health.

 Confirmed & Presumptive COVID-19 Cases should, but are not required to-

 - Quarantine or isolate if tribal, state or local public health authorities determine, based on

 a review of the specific facts, that such action is necessary to protect the public’s health,